HR-Dwarves/Bento/README.md

 To create a new project, visit the Firebase console (https://console.firebase.google.com/), login with your Google account, and navigate to 'CREATE NEW PROJECT'.

-From the overview tab, click 'Add Firebase to your web app' and copy the applicable API key, authenticaion domain, database URL and storage bucket URL.
+From the overview tab, click 'Add Firebase to your web app' and copy the applicable API key, authentication domain, database URL and storage bucket URL.
 Place the new keys in their respective locations within the client/base.js file (example below):

 ```
 import firebase from 'firebase';